rdkcentral/aamp/README.md

 ptsErrorThreshold		aamp maximum number of back-to-back pts errors to be considered for triggering a retune waitTimeBeforeRetryHttp5xx 	Specify the wait time before retry for 5xx http errors.
-Default wait time is 1s. harvestCountLimit		Specify the limit of number of files to be harvested harvestConfig			*Specify the value to indicate the type of file to be harvested.
+Default wait time is 1s. harvestCountLimit		Specify the limit of number of files to be harvested harvestDuration			Specify the time limit of files to be harvested in seconds harvestConfig			*Specify the value to indicate the type of file to be harvested.
 Refer table below for masking table bufferHealthMonitorDelay 	Override for buffer health monitor start delay after tune/ seek (in secs) bufferHealthMonitorInterval	Override for buffer health monitor interval(in secs)